It never gets easier.

 We form a strong bond with our cat and the feelings we experience when

-we loose them can be compared to loosing a child but is not recognised by
+we loose them can be compared to loosing a child but is not recognized by

 It is important to acknowledge that loosing a cat is difficult and feelings of